Digital Arts

 Media Arts II

-This course is designed to be a follow up to Media Arts I. Students will dive deeper into the world of digital median and continue to develop creative problem solving skills.
-Animation, graphic design, and digital storytelling are some themes covered.
-This course gives students experience with Adobe Photoshop, Illustrator, InDesign, Lightroom, Premier Pro, and After Effects.
-Digital Media II students participate in an art exhibit at the end of the course.
+This course is designed as a follow-up to Media Arts I. Students will dive deeper into the world of digital media art and continue to develop creative problem-solving skills.
+Illustration, graphic design and visual storytelling are some themes covered.
+This course gives students more experience with the Adobe Creative Suite.
+Media Arts II students participate in an art exhibit at the end of the course.

 Photography